 My area of research is the theory of stochastic processes and its applications to mathematical finance.
 My doctoral research was conducted under the direction of Professors Philip Protter, Robert Jarrow and Rick Durrett, and examined the possible effects of short sales prohibition on semimartingale financial models.
 Currently I am studying statistical properties of polynomial preserving processes as well as financial models with endogenous price impact.
 I am also interested in pricing rules and hedging in financial markets modeled with strict local martingales.

 I have always enjoyed doing interdisciplinary research.
-In my bachelor's thesis titled "Wavelets: A tool for function representation", I study variations of wavelet analysis techniques for sound compression.
-In my master's thesis titled "The Radon Transform and Wavelets", I implement wavelet analysis' methods to improve the stability of the inverse Radon transform.
+In my bachelor's thesis titled "Wavelets: A tool for function representation", I studied variations of wavelet analysis techniques for sound compression.
+In my master's thesis titled "The Radon Transform and Wavelets", I implemented wavelet analysis' methods to improve the stability of the inverse Radon transform.